-The Irish legislation in this area is the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 as amended by Part 2 of the Criminal Justice Act 2013.
+The Irish legislation in this area is the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 as amended by Part 2 of the Criminal Justice Act 2013 and the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2018.
 The 2010 Act consolidated Ireland's existing Anti-Money Laundering and Terrorist financing laws, which until then had to be co-initiated mainly in the Criminal Justice Act 1994.

 The purpose of this legislation is to:

 - Transpose the third EU Anti-Money Laundering Directive (2005/60/EC) and the fourth EU Anti-Money Laundering Directive (2015/849) into national law.